vikingeducation/prep_basics/README.md

 2. What is Bash?
   Bash is a command language interpreter for the GNU operating system.
 The name is an acronym for the "Bourne-Again SHell."
 Bash can run from a text window where a user can type commands that cause actions.
 Bash can also read commands from a script file.

+3. What is the $PATH variable?
+  $PATH is an environment variable that indicate a set of directories where executable programs are located.
+Each process executed has its own PATH setting.